benjamin-heasly/gold-lab-nwb-conversions/pipelines/docs/proceed-spike-sorting/README.md

 When sorting a new file, the first step is to convert from Plexon's `.plx` file format to the raw, binary `.bin` format expected by Kilosort.

-Find a file you want to sort in the "Raw" folder on the Neuropixels machine, for example `MM_2022_11_28C_V-ProRec.plx`
+Find a file you want to sort in a subject's "Raw" folder on the Neuropixels machine, for example `MrM/Raw/MM_2022_11_28C_V-ProRec.plx`.
+In this example we're looking in the folder for subject `MrM`.
+We can use folders for other subjects, too -- see [other subjects](#other-subjects) below.

 From Windows this would look like: `D:\MrM\Raw\MM_2022_11_28C_V-ProRec.plx`